What is Direct to Consumer (D2C)

 Fundamentally it means that you are making your e-commerce revenue growth available to your partners, which ultimately benefits both you and your partners profitability (margin sharing).
 Over time, as your partners start to recognize the long-tail market effects of a well-executed direct to consumer strategy, you as the manufacturer can start to dial down the revenue sharing gradually – especially when the increased brand awareness and advocacy is being recognized as the source for organic growth in the ecosystem around your brand.

 I hope my two perspectives on the topic acts as inspiration on your side as a manufacturer.
 If you are looking to explore how we, as a digital transformation partner, can assist you in this journey, you are more than welcome to reach out for continued conversation.

-This article was originally published on Episerver Fellow Blog: Two Tips to a Successful 'Direct to Consumer Strategy' for Manufacturers
+This article was originally published on Optimizely Fellow Blog: Two Tips to a Successful 'Direct to Consumer Strategy' for Manufacturers